mrakgr/The-Spiral-Language/readme.md

 inl main () = add_to_ (1, 2)
 ```

 Note how in the function body (on the first line) the `add` is lowercase.
 This is the general pattern when it comes to symbols - the first capitalized letter gets converted to lower case, and then there is special behavior depending on the context.
-On the term level, that would turning it into a function call, and in a pattern, that would be union destructuring.
+On the term level, that would be turning it into a function call, and in a pattern, that would be union destructuring.

 There is one bit of special syntax left.